eklem/draw-at-work/README.md

 # Draw at work!
 Workshops to learn how to draw to communicate.
-Not art, communication.
+And structure your ideas.
+Not art, but communication.
 Everyone can.
 Doesn't need to be pretty.
 Communicate better within teams and stakeholders.

 ![Screenshot of first take on React app - work in progress](https://github.com/eklem/draw-at-work/assets/236656/66f92f48-9582-4967-ac7f-a4d92d341853)